 “Repealing the law sends a message that maybe it’s a choice, temporary, we should hide it.
 That maybe we should have to accommodate discrimination at the risk of our safety—and that’s not the message we want to send to public and definitely not the message we want to send to students.”

-He hopes to combine the work he was doing with GLAD and teaching by working in education policy and advocacy spaces—and he’ll also be keeping an eye on the statewide ballot initiative, and doing everything he can to ensure that non-discrimination protections for transgender Bay Staters are upheld.
+He hopes to combine the work he was doing and teaching by working in education policy and advocacy spaces—and he’ll also be keeping an eye on the statewide ballot initiative, and doing everything he can to ensure that non-discrimination protections for transgender Bay Staters are upheld.